The Joy of Learning Begins Here

 Social Studies focuses on goods and services, producers and consumers, government and geography.

-The Building on the Rock curriculum provides students the opportunity to review and learn Biblical truths with a focus on mankind as God's image bearers.
+The Deep Roots curriculum provides students the opportunity to review and learn Biblical truths with a focus on mankind as God's image bearers.

 Third grade is a transition year in reading when students move from learning to read to reading to learn.
 Students review phonics and spelling patterns taught in lower grades while learning to comprehend what we read in a variety of literary genres.